newrelic/infra-integrations-sdk/docs/tutorial.md

 This is the number of commands processed per second.
 This is a numeric value that may increase or decrease and it should be stored as-is.
 Use the GAUGE source type in these cases.
-For metric names, it is recommended that you use a prefix to categorize them, innerCamelCase naming format, and specify the measurement unit using a unit suffix, i.e. PerSecond.
+For metric names, it is recommended that you use a prefix to categorize them (check [the currently used prefixes](https://docs.newrelic.com/docs/infrastructure/integrations-sdk/file-specifications/integration-executable-file-specifications#metric-data)), innerCamelCase naming format, and specify the measurement unit using a unit suffix, i.e. PerSecond.
 In this case, for the metric data key, use `query.instantaneousOpsPerSecond`:

 ```go
 func populateMetrics(ms *metric.MetricSet) error {